 Montreal to Niagara Falls by Plane

-You have two international airports to fly into that are in close proximity to Niagara Falls.
-The first being Toronto's Pearson Airport which is about an hour and a half drive from Niagara Falls.
-Your second option is the Buffalo Niagara airport which is much closer at about 30 minutes away.
+There are two international airports in close proximity to Niagara Falls: Toronto's Pearson Airport is about an hour and a half drive from Niagara Falls, but the Buffalo Niagara airport is much closer at about 30 minutes away.

-It's tricky to come across a direct flight between Montreal and Buffalo—as most go through New York City or Philadelphia—and they tend to be on the pricier side at nearly $300 round-trip on Delta.
-Flights to Toronto are much more frequent and significantly more affordable at around $150 for the 1-hour WestJet or Air Transat flight.
+It's tricky to come across a direct flight between Montreal and Buffalo (most go through New York City or Philadelphia), and they tend to be on the pricier side at nearly $300 round-trip on Delta.
+Flights to Toronto are much more frequent and significantly more affordable at around $150 for the one-hour WestJet or Air Transat flight.

-If you decide to fly, keep in mind that it's difficult to get around Niagara Falls without a car, so it's good to have some idea of how you'll get around once you get there.
+If you fly, keep in mind that it's difficult to get around Niagara Falls without a car.
 Additionally, the public transit isn't the most reliable, and it will take an extra four hours to drive from Buffalo to Niagara Falls, so you may need to rent a car anyway with this option.